GmonicaReddy/SDLC/README.md

 JOIN order_items AS oi ON oi.order_id = o.order_id
 JOIN products AS p ON p.product_id = oi.product_id
 JOIN payments AS pay ON pay.order_id = o.order_id;

+## prompts:
+prompt 1:
+Generate 5 synthetic e-commerce CSV files and save them inside the /data folder:

+1. customers.csv
+2. products.csv
+3. orders.csv
+4. order_items.csv
+5. payments.csv

+Each file should have 20–50 rows of realistic sample data.
+Create proper headers for each file.

+prompt 2:
+Create a Python script named ingest.py that:

+1. Creates a SQLite database named ecommerce.db
+2. Creates tables for customers, products, orders, order_items, and payments
+3. Reads each CSV file from the /data folder
+4. Inserts all rows into the database

+Use sqlite3 and pandas.
+The script should run directly using "python3 ingest.py".

+prompt 3:
+Write an SQL query (SQLite syntax) that joins the following tables:
+- customers
+- orders
+- order_items
+- products
+- payments

+Output should include:
+customer_name, order_id, product_name, quantity, total_amount, payment_status.

+Return the final SQL query only.